Chinua Achebe: Memorials and recognition

 Bard College founded the Chinua Achebe Center in 2005, to "create dynamic projects for the most talented of a new generation of writers and artists of African origin."
 Bard also established a Chinua Achebe Fellowship in Global African Studies.
 Achebe was created the "Ugonabo" of Ogidi, a Nigerian chieftain, by the people of his ancestral hometown in 2013.
-In Igbo culture, taking a title such as this is the highest honor a man may receive.
+In Igbo culture, taking a title such as this is the highest honour a man may receive.
 On Achebe's 86th birthday in 2016, young writers in Anambra State began the Chinua Achebe Literary Festival.
+In 2019, 2,000 film stills by Stephen Goldblatt, production documents, correspondence and more from the film production Things Fall Apart were found in Berlin.
+The film was produced in Nigeria in 1970 and considered lost for decades.
+After an extensive research and digitisation project, exhibitions and film screenings were held in Lagos, Kampala, Abidjan, Accra, Atlanta and other cities.
+Achebe himself had attended the film's premiere in Atlanta in 1974.
 In December 2019, a memorial bust commemorating Achebe and the opening of the Chinua Achebe Literary Court was unveiled at the University of Nigeria, Nsukka.
-Achebe was honored as Grand Prix de la Mémoire (Grand Prize for Memory) of the 2019 edition of the Grand Prix of Literary Associations prize.
+Achebe was honoured as Grand Prix de la Mémoire (Grand Prize for Memory) of the 2019 edition of the Grand Prix of Literary Associations prize.